 Their droppings are a health hazard as they carry a potentially fatal fungus in their feces.
 The fungus is called Histoplasma capsulatum, it can cause an infection in your lungs.

-Unfortunately, the risk of contracting rabies from a bat is real although it’s not a common problem.
+Unfortunately, the risk of contracting rabies from a bat is real although it’s not a common problem according to My Bat Guy.
 And it’s not just a bat bite you should be worried about shielding yourself from.
 Their fur, feces, and urine can spread rabies.
 So why have them up there dirtying up your attic?

 Additionally, their droppings will contaminate your mobile home’s attic insulation.
 This can be a costly fix.
 On the exterior of your home, they can get in through little openings.
 They can wreak havoc by destroying your walls and leaving feces and urine in their path within your home.